808 Merxia

 808 Merxia is a minor planet orbiting the Sun.
 It forms the namesake for the Merxia family of asteroids that share common orbital elements and physical properties.
+A semimajor axis of 2.75 AU with a moderate orbital eccentricity of 0.126 carries it from 2.40±to AU away from the Sun with a period of 4.55 years.
+Its orbital plane is inclined at an angle of 4.7° relative to the plane of the ecliptic.

 The spectrum of this object indicates that it is an S-type asteroid with both low and high calcium forms of pyroxene on the surface, along with less than 20% olivine.
 The high-calcium form of pyroxene forms 40% or more of the total pyroxene present, indicating a history of igneous rock deposits.
 This suggests that the asteroid underwent differentiation by melting, creating a surface of basalt rock.

 808 Merxia is the namesake of the Merxia family of asteroids that share similar orbital elements and physical properties.
 The members of this family, including 808 Merxia, most likely formed from the breakup of a basalt object, which in turn was spawned from a larger parent body that had previously undergone igneous differentiation.
 Other members of this family include 1662 Hoffmann and 2042 Sitarski.